fossasia/susi_linux/README.md

 * After installation of dependencies, run ```python3 main.py```
 * Say "Susi" to trigger speech recognition.
 You will see "Hotowrd Detected" on your console as an indicative message for detection.
 * Once detection triggers, ask Susi any question by speech.
-* Susi will reply back with its answer using Festival TTS.
+* Susi will reply back with its answer using Flite TTS.